Cavalier King Charles Spaniel vs. King Charles Spaniel

 King Charles Spaniels:

-The friendliness doesn’t stop with people and other dogs for the King Charles either.
+The friendliness doesn’t stop with people and other dogs for King Charles either.
 With a proper introduction and training, King Charles spaniels can also get along with a cat.

 Conclusion: